doruboyina/devops-info/README.md

 ######## This is protected file #############

-Linux is opensource operating system
+Linux is opensource and powerful operating system